Red Sox vs. Phillies Player Props Betting Odds

 |2

-- Brandon Marsh has 31 hits with seven doubles, four triples, four home runs, 13 walks and 14 RBI.
-He's also stolen one base.
+- Alec Bohm has seven doubles, three home runs, 11 walks and 24 RBI (33 total hits).
+He has stolen one base.

 |Opponent